OmkarSarkar204/OmkarSarkar204/README.md

 I am a **Computer Science** Student with deep curiosity for both **technology** and the **universe**.
 I like building intelligent systems and solving complex problems, whether in code or in physics.

-### When bored of coding

-When I'm not coding, I'm probably studying physics(Or the opposite).
-My passions lies in particle physics and astrophysics, I document my thoughts and explorations on my blog.

 <div align="center">